Tencent-Hunyuan/HunyuanImage-2.1/README.md

   **Minimum requrement for now:** 36 GB GPU memory for 2048x2048 image generation.

-  > ✨ An FP8-quantized model is coming soon, enabling even lower GPU memory requirements for inference, stay tuned 👀!
+  > ✨ FP8-quantized models are coming soon, enabling even lower GPU memory requirements for inference, stay tuned 👀!

   > **Note:** The memory requirements above are measured with model CPU offloading enabled.
 If your GPU has sufficient memory, you may disable offloading for improved inference speed.
 - Supported operating system: Linux.